Mon 23 February 2015

 Zonal Histograms

-Using the built-in aggregate functions in rasterstats
+Using the built-in aggregate functions in rasterstats can reveal a lot about

 about the underlying raster dataset (see statistics for full list).
 Most of the time the standard descriptive statistics